 Ross Barnett Reservoir is a 33,000-acre reservoir on the Pearl River in Rankin and Madison counties managed by the Pearl River Valley Water Supply District - the largest body of water in Mississippi with a no-wake zone in some areas and active recreational boating elsewhere.
 Lakefront homeowners and commercial properties on Ross Barnett Reservoir regularly need construction work to maintain waterfront access and shoreline stability.

 Ross Barnett Reservoir is a 33,000-acre reservoir on the Pearl River in Rankin and Madison counties managed by the Pearl River Valley Water Supply District - the largest body of water in Mississippi with a no-wake zone in some areas and active recreational boating elsewhere.
 Seasonal water level variation creates conditions where structures must remain accessible and sound across the full annual range.
 Shoreline substrate varies from rocky points to soft cove bottoms, requiring site-specific pile depth assessment.
-Pearl River Valley Water Supply District permits govern all construction on this reservoir.
+Pearl River Valley Water Supply District Shore Protect Team handles all required coordination.

 Shore Protect Team offers Waterfront Erosion Control in Ross Barnett Reservoir, MS. Our services include dock construction adapted for seasonal draw-down, bulkhead and retaining wall systems, and boat slip and lift construction.
-We handle permit applications with the reservoir authority and Corps.
+We handle all required coordination with the reservoir authority and Corps.

 Contact Shore Protect Team for a free site consultation - send your location and site photos and we will assess your shoreline and outline the right approach for your property.